philyoosays/CRM-Basic/README.md

 ### New Gift View + Edit
 A form to add a new gift and the edit version (2 views)

-### New Campaign View + Edit
-A form to add a new campaign and the edit version (2 views)

-### Campaign View
-Campaign view will show campaign data.
-POST MVP will also show performance data.

 ## MVP
  - Notes for people and donations